 During normal operation the scheme had to complement the surroundings, however it had to have the versatility to celebrate specific events and integrate into the town's vast programme of popular riverside events from the Stockton International Riverside Festival to the Stockton Triathlon and Stockton Cycling Festival.

 This requirement for a vibrant and flexible lighting installation lead to LED as an obvious choice, the number of events utilising the area also pointed to the use of colour being appropriate.

-We developed a solution which linked two very architecturally different structures, with the flexibility to provide a clean static lighting solution to a vibrant public area pulsating in time with a moden music event.
+The lighting designer developed a solution which linked two very architecturally different structures, with the flexibility to provide a clean static lighting solution to a vibrant public area pulsating in time with a modern music event.

 It was also important that the design of the lighting scheme reflected the flow of the river and carried the eye along the riverside.
 The design uses light and movement to reflect the energy of the water.

-The versatility of the scheme was demonstrated not long after the switch on with the programme altered to celebrate an Olympic gold medal winner returning to her home town of Stockton.
-The scheme was programmed to chase red, white and blue before changing to gold in celebration.
+The versatility of the scheme was demonstrated not long after switch on with the programme altered to celebrate an Olympic gold medal winner returning to her home town of Stockton.
+The scheme was programmed to chase red white and blue before changing gold in celebration.